andyxanthos/EasyBlog/README.md

 1. Let's turn that Markdown into HTML by running `npm run cli convert <post-name>`.

-     - *Note*: Again, please do not include a file extension (ex. 'md') when running this command.
+     - Again, please do not include a file extension (ex. 'md') when running this command.
 This is true of all EasyBlog commands.
 2. The output HTML will be written into a file named `<post-name>.hbs` in the `/views` directory.
 Unless you notice an inconsistency between your Markdown and the generated HTML, you should never need to look at the output.
 3. Now you're ready to look at your blog in the browser.
 To start a local development server, run `npm run localServe`.
 4. Navigate to `http://localhost:3030/` in your browser.
 Hopefully you are greeted with a plain, but (sort of) elegant index page!